BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Pheonixai/README.md

 - Target audience
 ## 12. How can you succinctly convey the purpose and key features of a product?
 By using clear and concise language
-By focusing on its benefits and advantages
+By focusing on its benefits and advantages.